Alan Amos: Controversies

 In April 2024 Amos asked for funding allocated to housing Ukrainian refugees to be used to clean up dog mess and litter instead, despite knowing it was ring-fenced funding.

-In 2024 Amos, as a Conservative Councilor, said it was "discriminatory" for a Green Mayor of Worcester City Council to serve plant-based food at civic functions.
+In 2024 Amos, as a Conservative councillor, said it was "discriminatory" for a Green Mayor of Worcester City Council to serve plant-based food at civic functions.

-In September 2025 during a Worcestershire County Council Cabinet meeting he claimed Long-term sickness is just an "excuse for job evasion" He continued to say "the Government needs to take an axe to these welfare payments [and] must stop this endless and absurd medicalisation of behaviours and attitudes, for which there are no medical solutions because there are no medical conditions to treat."
+In September 2025 during a Worcestershire County Council Cabinet meeting he claimed long-term sickness is just an "excuse for job evasion".
+He continued to say "the Government needs to take an axe to these welfare payments [and] must stop this endless and absurd medicalisation of behaviours and attitudes, for which there are no medical solutions because there are no medical conditions to treat."
 He also claimed that whilst 34% of inactivity was related to long term sickness - and that the other 66% of inactive residents "are there for a variety of credible reasons", implying that mental health is not a credible condition for inactivity.